photocred: Maddie Deuter

 I was taught that marriage is all about self-sacrifice and selflessness, but I was incapable of loving Josh or letting Josh love me without being honest with him.
 I was so busy ignoring my own pain for those years, and in some twisted way being proud of my discontent, I lived a lie.
 And I wasn’t the only culprit.
 We did everything to keep peace in our household, taking turns being doormats for one another.
 We compromised on everything to the point that we both totally gave up our identities and were reluctant to to even have preferences.
 This self deception and neglect was not selflessness or love.
 This was cruel dishonesty, ultimately, very selfish.

-You cannot love another person without honesty.
+I truly believe you cannot love another person without honesty.
 You cannot be honest with another person unless you are honest with yourself.
 Authenticity may look like selfishness.
 It felt like it to me at first, but it is essential to love someone for real.
-I firmly believe the time when our marriage was collapsing may have been its most beautiful phase, because it was most honest.
+The time when our marriage was collapsing may have been its most beautiful phase, because it was most honest.

 After the decision was made, I had to learn to start accepting this part, along with every other part of me.
-The need to earn my value stemmed from a deeper feeling that I wasn't good enough.
+On the bad days, I was convinced the "divorced" label would define me to my grave.
+The need to earn my worth stemmed from a deeper feeling that I wasn't good enough.
 It was crucial that I stop believing this.
 This involved dealing with a real asshole: Shame.

 My two sisters were amazing.
 I had to give up my pride in being their “perfect big sister.”
 They sat down at the table and devoured my big humble pie with me, telling me how much better they loved me with chocolate all over my face and my bra strap hanging out.
 And I faced my brother.
 We’ve had a distant, tense relationship since adolescence.
 I’ve never felt able to earn his love.
 I asked him why I wasn’t good enough for him, and in that moment, felt released from any need for his approval.
 I gave him permission to reject me without allowing his response to change how I felt about myself.
 Ultimately, he and I talked through our shit and we have spent more intentional one-on-one time together since then than we spent for 24 years.
 We have a bond as siblings that is wholly unique, and I am grateful for it, but I don’t require it or his acceptance, and that’s the important thing.

 An essential part of accepting myself was finally recognizing worth cannot be earned.
-My value is not measured by how hard my life is or how much I achieve.
+It is not measured by how hard my life is or how much I achieve.
 Life is not a vending machine.
-You don’t put obedience in and get happiness out.
-Seeing my family’s unconditional love was a huge part of me realizing value is inherent.
+I can’t put obedience in and get happiness out.
+Seeing my family’s unconditional love was a huge part of me realizing worth is inherent.
 Me being me matters.
 Not someone else’s version of me.
 Not my own warped ideal of what a worthwhile woman is.
 Just me.

 I have learned to embrace vulnerability.
 Shit happens…every day…to the best people…making the best decisions they can.
 There’s no way to avoid it and really live.
-Similarly, amazing things can sneak up and attack you when you least expect it, but it’s difficult for serendipity to pounce, when every nuance of your existence is meticulously calculated to avoid risk.
+Similarly, amazing things can sneak up and attack when least expected, but it’s difficult for serendipity to pounce, when every nuance of existence is meticulously calculated to avoid risk.